kadena-io/pact/docs/pact-reference.rst

 2. Transaction execution.
 3. Queries and local execution.

+.. definitionmode:

 Contract Definition
 ~~~~~~~~~~~~~~~~~~~

 In this mode, a large amount of code is sent into the blockchain to
 establish the smart contract, as comprised of code (modules), tables
 (data), and keysets (authorization).
 This can also include
-"transactional" (database-modifying) code, for instance to initialize
+“transactional” (database-modifying) code, for instance to initialize
 data.

 For a given smart contract, these should all be sent as a single message
 into the blockchain, so that any error will rollback the entire smart
 contract as a unit.

+.. keysetdefinition:

 Keyset definition
 ^^^^^^^^^^^^^^^^^